WannaCry ransomware is a wake-up call for organizations and governments around the world.

 Disable or block other legacy protocols on your network that you are not using.

-For customers of Mimecast Targeted Threat Protection, we advise a number of activities:
+For customers of Mimecast Targeted Threat Protection:

 Since a very high percentage of ransomware is spread by email attachments, we urge organizations to consider using sandboxing and/or safe file conversion services.

 DNS authentication capabilities such as DKIM and SPF can help stop attackers from spoofing or hijacking the email domains of trusted senders, thus effectively taking away one method attackers use to fool their intended victims.
 DMARC, the combination of these two services adds an extra layer of defense.

 Preventive measures alone can’t keep up with the fast-evolving nature of ransomware attacks and as this attack highlights, there are many ways for an infection to enter an organization.

 It’s vital you regularly backup critical data and ensure that ransomware cannot spread to archive files.
 Ransomware can take time to encrypt large volumes of files, particularly across a network share.
 It is imperative to ensure your archive window is long enough to go back before any infection begins.